autarch/blog.urth.org/content/posts/2021-03-29-security-issues-in-perl-ip-address-distros.md

 * Net-CIDR-Lite: Affected and unmaintained.
 * Net-IPAddress-Util: Affected.
 * Data-Validate-IP: Depends on exactly how it's used.
 See below for details.
+* Net-CIDR: Depends on exactly how it's used.
+See below for details.
 * Socket: Appears unaffected.
 * Net-DNS: Appears unaffected.
 * NetAddr-IP: Appears unaffected.